a-lemonnier/spec_tools/README.md

  - Add C++11 and C++14 compatibilities

 ---
-Codes work on Gentoo x64 and Ubuntu x64: bionic and eoan.
+This repo. works on Gentoo 17.0 x64 and Ubuntu x64: bionic and eoan.

 Dependencies:
 - gcc > 7